 We will visit Wat Sri Sanphet and Wat Sri Mongkol Bophet, after which we will have lunch in a riverside restaurant.
 After lunch, we will move to the pier and take a boat trip around the former capital.
 UNESCO inscribed Ayutthaya on its list of World Heritage Sites in 1991.

 Overnight at the lovely Baan Tebpitak Elegant Ayutthaya

 Day 2: Ayutthaya – Phitsanulok – Sukhothai

-After breakfast, there is time for a visit to the fresh market of Ayutthaya: Chao Phrom.
-This interesting market is within walking distance of the hotel.
+After breakfast, there is time to visit the fresh market of Ayutthaya: Chao Phrom.
+This exciting market is within walking distance of the hotel.
 At 0900 we will take a public transfer to the railway station.
 Our train departs at 0948 to Phitsanulok.
 We board the train for a lovely ride.
 We pass through Lopburi.
 From the train, you can see Prang Sam Yod, the best-known landmark of Lopburi.
-This monument probably dated back to the late 12th/early 13th century and was part of the Khmer empire.
-We continue through the lowlands of the Chao Phraya River basin to Nakhon Sawan, where the origin is of the River of Kings.
+This monument probably dates back to the late 12th/early 13th century and was part of the Khmer empire.
+We continue through the lowlands of the Chao Phraya River basin to Nakhon Sawan, where the origin is the River of Kings.
 It is formed by three major tributaries: the Ping, Yom, and Nan Rivers.

 We will spend the night at the Legendha Hotel, which is very close to the historical park.

 Day 3: Sukhothai – Phitsanulok – Chiang Mai